cytechmobile/buddymeet/readme.txt

 5. Meet the invited members
 6. Accept a meet invitation
 7. Enter the room you was invited into
+8. Switch among different rooms you have been invited into

 == Changelog ==